reedhop24/Photo-Sharing-App/README.md

 # Photo Sharing App

 ### Overview
-##### Having wanted to work with GraphQl for some time and never running into it in my current position, I felt the best way to get familiar with it was to build a personal project utlizing i.
+##### Having wanted to work with GraphQl for some time and never running into it in my current position, I felt the best way to get familiar with it was to build a personal project utlizing it.
 Therefore, I built this little photo sharing app.

 ### Installation
 ##### (optional) install npm / node